wp-plugins/imagemagick-sharpen-resized-images/readme.txt

 3. Admin options

 == Changelog ==

+= 1.1.1 =
+* Automatic Contrast Leveling has now really been enabled by default
+* Added a screenshot of the Settings page

 = 1.1 =
 * Added an admin settings screen which lets you change all the options more easily (thanks niwreg!)